 - As long as an individual has enough non-business income from the U.S. this non-business foreign tax credit can be used.
 If there is not enough US-sourced non-business income, the unused portion of non-business FTC is lost.
 Nonbusiness FTCs cannot be carried forward in Canada.

-- For LLC income as FAPI in Canada, another mismatch occurs when FAPI calculated as per Canadian income tax rules differ from the income reported in the U.S.
+- For LLC income as FAPI in Canada, another mismatch occurs when FAPI calculated as per Canadian income tax rules differs from the income reported in the U.S.

 S-Corporation tax treatment in Canada